Jackie Simkins — Treasurer

 Ryan Spurling, Chief Deputy for the Mason County Sheriff’s Office and former WSP Trooper serving a the lead defensive tactics instructor for the State Patrol Academy.
 Chief Spurling commands the North Precinct in Mason County He also oversee’s the department’s Evidence and Property system, Animal Control, and is responsible for special projects and grants.

-Ted is a retired Fish and Wildlife Sergeant and was a member of the Chaplain Advisory Board with the Agencies since it was formed in 2011.
-He was a Board Member for Washington Council of Police and Sheriffs (WACOPS) and served three years as the Assistant Chief of Fife Police Department.
-He is currently a Port Commissioner in Mason County for the Port of Allen.
+Ted is a retired State Fish and Wildlife Sergeant and was a member of the Chaplain Advisory Board with the Agencies since it was formed in 2011.
+He was a Board Member for Washington Council of Police and Sheriffs (WACOPS) and served three years as an Assistant Chief in a Police Department in Pierce County.
+He is currently the Director of a Non-profit in Mason County.

 Steve retired from the Washington State Chaplain Foundation board in 2019.
 He is a retired Captain from the WSP and a retired Police Chief from Lake Forest Park.